At Barnacre Road Primary School we deliver the National Curriculum through a broad and balanced creative curriculum.

 We use an online computer/iPad platform in school called RM easimaths.
 Through our subscription your child can also access this at home.
 The children in each class are given their own log in details for using in school and at home.
 (If you need another copy of the log in please let your class teacher know).

 Maths is a skill that can be developed both in school and at home, and can easily be made fun and engaging, even a part of everyday play.
 Who hasn't counted the toys in and out of the box, or tried subtracting one fish finger from lunch?
 And we all know that children respond more positively to something that feels like play rather than work!
 With RM Easimaths, parents and carers can support their children in activities and exercises that are consistent with how they learn in class and with the built-in support materials, parents and children can work through challenges together.
 Parents and carers can also be confident that their child's progress is being carefully monitored with the built-in reporting tools, and the work is being personalised for their child's individual ability level.

-This link takes you to the Parent section of RMeasimaths:
+This link takes you to our Parent section about RMeasimaths: